-- Ensure we are providing all of the necessary support to children and families to prevent young people coming into care unless absolutely necessary, and to ensure their stay in care is no longer than it needs to be. - Growing and developing our internal fostering and residential provision and ensuring it is complementary to, and not competing with, the independent provider market. - Working with the independent provider market to ensure it can provide us with sufficient quality and quantity of local provision to meet current and future demand.
+- Solution of the state of the - Growing and developing our internal fostering and residential provision and ensuring it is complementary to, and not competing with, the independent provider market. - S Working with the independent provider market to ensure it can provide us with sufficient quality and quantity of local provision to meet current and future demand.